BradleyMurrell/Trillo/README.md

 # Trillo
-Walkthrough project from Advanced CSS and Sass course.
-Created by Jonas Schedtmann.
+Walkthrough project from Advanced CSS and Sass course created by JONAS SCHMEDTMANN.

-Trillo is a simple landing page that demonstrates the use of flexbox.
+This project focuses on the use of flexbox.

-The project also makes use of sprite images instead of font icons.
+Live page can be found at https://bradleymurrell.github.io/trillo/

+Course can be found at https://www.udemy.com/course/advanced-css-and-sass/